The thrilling third installment in Terri Nixon's Penhaligon Saga series.

 This is the kind of novel that makes you look forward to bedtime so you can read some more - an epic true romance story - Historical Novel Society

-Terri Nixon was born in Plymouth in 1965.
-At the age of 9 she moved with her family to Cornwall, to the village featured in Daphne du Maurier's Jamaica Inn - North Hill - where she discovered a love of writing that has stayed with her ever since.
-She also discovered apple-scrumping, and how to jump out of a hayloft without breaking any bones, but no-one's ever offered to pay her for doing those.
+Terri Nixon was born in Plymouth, England, in 1965.
+At the age of 9 she moved with her family to a small village on the fringe of Bodmin Moor, where she discovered a love of writing that has stayed with her ever since.